-This is a presentation summary from the 2014 Illinois Farm Economics Summit (IFES) which occurred December 15-19, 2014 at locations across Illinois.
-A complete collection of presentations including PowerPoint Slides (PPT), printable summaries (PDF) and interviews are available here.
+This is a presentation summary from the 2015 Illinois Farm Economics Summit (IFES) which occurred December 14-18, 2015.
+A complete collection of presentations including PowerPoint Slides (PPT) and printable summaries (PDF) are available here.

 - The slides for this presentation can be found at:

 - For current outlook information, see:

 Disclaimer: We request all readers, electronic media and others follow our citation guidelines when re-posting articles from farmdoc daily.
 Guidelines are available here.
 The farmdoc daily website falls under University of Illinois copyright and intellectual property rights.
 For a detailed statement, please see the University of Illinois Copyright Information and Policies here.